HiveMQ Edge Protocol Adapters

 Edit Tags from Workspace

-A dialog will be opened which is almost identical for every protocol adapter.
-The first part of a tag definition includes a name of the tag and a description.
-A tag name is unique across a HiveMQ Edge deployment.
-The definition part of a tag is different per protocol adapter, e.g., OPC UA Tags.
+A standardized dialog that is similar for every protocol adapter opens.
+The first part of the tag definition includes the name of the tag and a description.
+The tag name must be unique across the HiveMQ Edge deployment.
+The definition part of the tag varies based on the protocol adapter type.
+For example, a OPC UA tag:

 Editing Tags (Example OPCUA